mpc-bioinformatics/ProGFASTAGen/README.md

 This is also true for the other two workflows, where instead of a FASTA-file, an SP-EMBL-file needs to be provided.
 Such a file can be downloaded from [UniProt](https://www.uniprot.org/) directly, by selecting the format `Text` instead of the format `FASTA`.

-Here are the correpsonding calls for global-FASTA and ms2-specific-FASTA generation and identification:
+Here are the correpsonding calls for global-FASTA and precurosr-specific-FASTA generation and identification:

 ```text
 # global-FASTA